theNewDynamic/oregonsadventurecoast.com/content/adventure/gaming.md

 3201 Tremont St, North Bend, OR
 (800) 953-4800 | {{< link url="http://www.TheMillCasino.com" >}}TheMillCasino.com{{< /link >}}

 You will find gaming, lodging, dining and entertainment in an exceptional casino environment.
-With over 700 slots, card and table games, plus the South Coast's Only Sports Betting, you will find your favorite game.
+With over 700 slots, card and table games, plus Sports Betting and special tournament events, you will find your favorite game at The Mill.
 The slots start out at 1 penny with chances to win millions.
-Table games include blackjack, Spanish 21 and craps & roulette (seasonally).
+Table games include blackjack, Spanish 21, and craps & roulette (seasonally).

 divider